 Treatment For Tree Leaves With Brown Spots

-Normally, this should solve the problem as soon as old leaves drop and new leaves sprout.
+Usually, this should solve the problem as soon as old leaves drop and new leaves sprout.

 However, that isn’t always the case.
 Certain trees may show brown spotting on leaves consecutively for several years.